Contract Packaging: Beginner's Guide To Third-Party Logistics

 As a business owner, you know that making sales is probably the most exciting part of your business.
 But what happens after the order is placed?
-Somehow your product needs to end up in your customer's’ hands.
-If you've been manufacturing, distributing and/or selling for a while, you've probably thought about storage space, shipping, and fulfillment.
+Somehow your product needs to end up in your customer's hands.
+If you've been manufacturing, distributing, and selling for a while, you've probably thought about storage space, shipping, and fulfillment.

-Sell a product from a drop-shipper who will fulfill orders for you.
+- Sell a product from a drop-shipper who will fulfill orders for you.

 Doing your own orders is flexible and cheap.

-Avoid long term leases
+Avoid long term leases.

 Many companies offer flexible pricing so that as you grow or as your industry seasons cycle, they adapt with you.
 Renting warehouse space usually requires a long-term commitment.

 Paying month to month for the amount of space you actually use is much more efficient as your business scales.
-Why pay for empty space when your industry is off peak?
+Why pay for empty space when your industry is off-peak?

-You don’t have to pay staff
+You don’t have to pay staff.

 If you are shipping and fulfilling your own orders, you will likely need to hire additional staff or temporary labor to help out as you start getting more orders.
-Not only is this expensive, managing more people is NOT what you want to be spending your time on.
+Not only is this expensive, managing more people is not what you want to be spending your time on.
 Let a third-party company worry about trained staff, receiving, and inventory management.

-Make better use of your time
+Make better use of your time.

-You didn’t start your company with packing boxes or packaging products in your skill set.
+- You didn’t start your company with packing boxes or packaging products in your skill-set.

-Let yourself focus on what you are good at and outsource what you can.
+- Let yourself focus on what you are good at and outsource what you can.

-Focus on product sourcing, sales, improving your in-house production, or marketing.
+- Focus on product sourcing, sales, improving your in-house production or marketing.

-You will save money
+You will save money.

-Yes, doing things yourself is pretty much free, in terms of a long term investment your time is better spent elsewhere.
-A third-party company operates at a much larger scale than you may be able to, taking advantage of efficiencies only a bigger operation benefits from.
+Yes, doing things yourself is pretty much free; in terms of a long-term investment, your time is better spent elsewhere.
+A third-party company operates at a much larger scale than you may be able to, taking advantage of efficiencies only a larger operation benefits from.

-You see a pattern in uneven or cyclical sales
+You see a pattern in uneven or cyclical sales.

 It makes sense that as you grow, you physically might not be able to handle increased inventory without buying space.
-When you are struggling to find space to store product or packaging materials, let a third party handle it for you.
+When you are struggling to find space to store product or packaging materials, let a third party take it for you.
 Companies like Industrial Packaging can manage your project from start to delivery to your end-user.